Nura-NYCU/NYCU_Intro_AI/README.md

-Did not finished training: But if you want to test code you can find it on my drive Please do not upload it for now!!!!!!!! https://drive.google.com/drive/folders/13iBxjJZUV2TqTY7xn4Im1yCxS_yEsUE4?usp=drive_link
+Did not finish training: But if you want to test code you can find it on my drive Please do not upload it for now!!!!!!!! https://drive.google.com/drive/folders/13iBxjJZUV2TqTY7xn4Im1yCxS_yEsUE4?usp=drive_link